On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Numerical Experiments

 and the capacities and initial inventory at the central warehouse are

 In the case of $T=24$ and $E =3$, our parameters are equivalent to those of \cite[\S 5]{ben2004adjustable} and \cite[Table 1]{de2016impact}.
-We follow this setup from \cite{ben2004adjustable,de2016impact} to capture a realistic setting for the parameters of the problem, and our generalization of the setup from the prior work allows us to explore the impact of $T$ on sparsity.
-We are particularly interested in settings where $T$ grows large, in which case the robust optimization problem serves as an approximation of a continuous-review ordering system.
-For each value of $T$ and $E$, we compute the optimal linear decision rules by solving the linear optimization formulation from \cite[Equation (39)]{ben2004adjustable} using primal simplex method.
-Additional computational results are presented in Appendix~\ref{appx:numerical}.
+We follow this setup from \cite{ben2004adjustable,de2016impact} to capture a realistic setting for the parameters of the problem, and our generalization of the setup allows us to explore different choices of $T$ and $E$.

-In Figure~\ref{fig:plot1}, we present the results of numerical experiments with $E=3$ factories and varying numbers of periods $T$.
-The results of our numerical experiments provide two key takeaways.

-Our first takeaway from Figure~\ref{fig:plot1} is that the level of sparsity of the optimal linear decision rules obtained in the numerical experiments is very significant when the number of periods is large.
-Indeed, the left plot in Figure~\ref{fig:plot1} shows that the number of nonzero parameters in the optimal linear decision rules decreases to $3\%$ of the total number of parameters when inventory levels and production decisions are made twice per week over a selling horizon of one year.
-From a practical perspective, such a low density level of nonzeros in the optimal linear decision rules provides a clear motivation for the growing stream of research that harnesses sparsity to develop faster and more memory-efficient algorithms in various applications~\cite{bandi2019sustainable,lorca2016multistage,ardestani2018value,delage2021column}.